Rosemarie Zagarri: Distinctions

 In 1992, Zagarri received the Outstanding Article Prize, awarded by the Southeastern Eighteenth-Century Studies Association, for “Morals, Manners, and the Republican Mother.”
 In Spring 1993, the Fulbright Commission appointed her to the Thomas Jefferson Chair in American Studies at the University of Amsterdam in the Netherlands.
 She has served on the editorial boards of American Quarterly, The Journal of the Early Republic, The William & Mary Quarterly, and the University of Virginia Press and was a member of the Council of the Omohundro Institute of Early American History and Culture.
 She has appeared as an on-camera historian on CSPAN’s Book TV, CSPAN's "Morning Journal," PBS’s “George Washington: The Man who Wouldn’t Be King,” and the Fairfax Television Network’s “The Real Martha Washington.”
 In 2009 she was elected President of the Society for Historians of the Early American Republic (SHEAR).
-In 2011, she received the Scholarship Award from GMU's College of Humanities and Social Sciences and was appointed a Distinguished Lecturer by the Organization of American Historians.
-She was appointed University Professor in 2013.
+In 2011, she received the Scholarship Award from GMU's College of Humanities and Social Sciences.

-She is a member of the Organization of American Historians.
+She was appointed a Distinguished Lecturer by the Organization of American Historians.
+She was appointed Distinguished University Professor in 2013.